James Arthur O'Connor

 James Arthur O'Connor (1792 - 7 January 1841) was an Irish painter.

 Career

 James Arthur O'Connor was born 15 Aston's Quay, Dublin - the son of an engraver and printer, William O'Connor.
 O'Connor would become a distinguished, self taught landscape painter focusing on small but intense landscapes of wild scenery.
-He received just a art few lessons from William Sadler.
+He received just an art few lessons from William Sadler.
 In 1813 he travelled to London with Francis Danby and George Petrie.
 O'Connor exhibited at the Royal Academy in 1822.
 O'Connor visited France, Belgium, the Netherlands, and the Rhineland.
 He died poor, in Brompton, London, 7 January 1841.
 O'Connor was married - his wife's name was Anastatia.